The coronavirus pandemic has not stifled the creativity of MTSU students whose talents lie in creative writing.

 “To me, that’s what university work is about: as students learn about concepts, processes, theories and ideas, they also learn about themselves.”

 Marisa Graham, a junior from Murfreesboro majoring in music business captured first place in the poetry category for “Eureka! until I go.”
-Honorable mention went to “You” by Fatima Alerou, a senior English major from Mount Juliet, Tennessee.
+Honorable mention went to “You” by Fatima Alerou, a senior English major from Mt.
+Juliet, Tennessee.

 “Lola’s Final Wish” by senior Beatriz Dedicatoria won first place in the fiction category.
 Dedicatoria is a double major in writing and video and film production from Cleveland, Tennessee.